DaanVervacke/pytoledo/README.md

 The Session object allows you to query the various endpoints.

-Data will always be returned in JSON.
+Data will always be returned as JSON via stdout.

+Tested on Windows 11 & Ubuntu 20.04
 ## Installation

 Use the package manager [pip](https://pip.pypa.io/en/stable/) to install pyToledo.